fabianpimminger/cookiefox/readme.txt

 = 1.1.1 =
 * Auto-block embeds
-* Renaming of some css variables for consistency.
+* Renaming of some CSS variables for consistency.
 If you've customized your variables, please update them to reflect the changes.

 = 1.0.6 =
 * German translation